linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ffmpeg-on-linux/index.md

 The following FFmpeg options are used to display information.
 To use these options, specify the `ffmpeg` command and the option, for example, `ffmpeg -devices`.
 For information on the various options, see section 5.2 of the [ffmpeg Documentation](http://ffmpeg.org/ffmpeg.html#Generic-options).

-Following is a list of the most commonly used generic options.
+Below is a list of the most commonly used generic options.

 - `-h/-help`: Displays the help information.
 - `-demuxers`: Displays the demultiplexer options.